Skip to Main Content

 “It also clarified that students have the right to loan forgiveness when they've been misled and that the government must treat those claims seriously, fairly, and transparently.”

 The final settlement was approved on Nov.
 16, 2022.
-The Department of Education has been issuing relief to eligible borrowers since then.
+The ED has been issuing relief to eligible borrowers since then.

 Current student loan refinance rates